MaStatLab/HMPT_experiments/README.md

 # HMPT_experiments

-This repository provides program codes to run the SMC algorithm proposed in Awaya and Ma (2022) under the settings of Section 5.
+This repository provides program codes to run the SMC algorithm proposed in Awaya and Ma (2022) under the settings of Section 5 (numerical experiments).

 The detailed information is provided in